-Winchester works with Catch 22, a not-for-profit business, to help residents prepare for their release.
+Winchester works with Catch 22, a not-for-profit business, to help prisoners prepare for their release.
 They provide support with things like housing, employment, finance and relationships.

-There are opportunities for residents to take part in Saints 4 Sport.
+There are opportunities for prisoners to take part in Saints 4 Sport.
 The programme uses sport to help participants put routine and purpose back into their lives.

 Support for family and friends

 Find out about advice and helplines for family and friends.

 The Prison Advice and Care Trust (PACT) offers support for friends and families of men at Winchester.